jeffersoncgo/cdn/README.md

 ## 📜 General Usage

-To use any of these scripts in your project, you can include them directly via a `<script>` tag, pointing to their location in this CDN (once hosted, e.g., via GitHub Pages).
+To use any of these scripts in your project, you can include them directly via a `<script>` tag, pointing to their location in this CDN.

 ```html
 <script src="[https://your-username.github.io/cdn/path/to/script.js](https://your-username.github.io/cdn/path/to/script.js)"></script>